 The God-given desire to relieve suffering and come to the aid of victims of hardship should certainly be affirmed and encouraged.
 But to care well requires preparation.
 Learning precedes effective helping.
 And integrity simply must direct our marketing—over-promising the impact of service projects may disillusion enthusiastic young hearts.

-worth it.
+Short-term mission trips are worth it.
 When done well, when rightly promoted and structured, they can be some of our best training ground for a lifetime of effective service.